Avoid these activities with your new retriever puppy to reduce issues later

 Chasing or keep away

-Does anyone enjoy chasing their dog around their yard or the field to get the toy, dummy, or bird from them?
+Does anyone enjoy chasing their dog around the yard or field in an attempt to recover a toy, dummy, or bird from them?
 I cannot imagine anyone does, and yet this is a common problem we see in hunting dogs.
 It is another issue that is frustrating to see as a trainer, because it is rather easy to correct as a young puppy.

-This issue usually exists because of mistakes made while teaching retrieving to a young dog.
+This issue usually exists because of mistakes made while teaching a young dog to retrieve.
 We have a great post on how to introduce a hunting dog to fetch.

 The best way to discourage chasing is by not taking away the item your retriever brings you right away.
 Instead, let him hold the item while you pet him and tell him GOOD DOG.
 The item the pup retrieved is a prize to him.
 Let him hold it for a while, then when you take it from his mouth immediately throw it again for him to retrieve.
 This teaches your retriever to bring retrieved items to you because the result is praise and more retrieves.

 If you find that your pup runs away with the item, do not chase him.
-Instead, next time, put him on a long lead and then work on retrieves.
+Instead, next time, put him on a long lead or check cord prior to working on retrieves.
 Continue with the praise and throws but now you have a way to make him come back to you.
 Gently pull the lead while saying HERE and then praise him as he comes to you.
 With repetition, your puppy will learn that running away does not benefit him.

 Rewarding undesirable behaviors